Selecting a language will automatically trigger the translation of the page content.

 Example :

-A letter of leave received by the owner on September 5 provides one month's notice until midnight (not October 30).
+A letter of leave received by the recipient on September 5 gives one month's notice until midnight on October 5 (not October 30).

-If the numbers are not the same, this is the last day of this month: a one-month period beginning on january 30 expires on february 28 or february 29 for leap years.
+Where the dates are not identical, this is the last day of that month: a period of one month starting on 30 January expires on 28 February, or on 29 February for leap years.

 Holidays and weekends are included in this calculation.
-If the notice ends on a Sunday, it ends on that day, not on the previous Friday or the following Monday.
+If the notice ends on a Sunday, it ends on that day, not the Friday before or the Monday after.

-The rent and expenses are due during the period of notice given by the tenant, unless the accommodation is occupied before the end of the notice by another tenant in agreement with the owner.
+The rent and charges are due during the period of notice given by the tenant, unless the accommodation is occupied before the end of the notice by another tenant in agreement with the owner (or real estate agency).

-Tableau - Tenant: examples of the amount payable for the last month of notice (1 month notice)
+Tableau - Tenant: examples of amount to be paid for the last month of notice (1 month notice)

-Amount of rent and charges to be paid for last month's notice
+Amount of rent and charges payable for the last month of notice

 Last month of 31 days